Heaven (Must Be There)

-"Heaven (Must Be There)" (sometimes shortened to just "Heaven") is a song by the Australian pop and new wave band Eurogliders from their album This Island.
-The song was released on 7" and 12" vinyl in May 1984.
+"Heaven (Must Be There)" (sometimes titled simply "Heaven") is a song by the Australian pop and new wave band Eurogliders from their second studio album This Island (1984).
+The song was released on 7" and 12" vinyl in May 1984 by CBS Records.

 The single brought the band to fame, especially in Australia, where it peaked at No. 2 on the Kent Music Report Singles Chart and became one of the Top 20 biggest-selling singles of 1984.

 At the 1984 Countdown Music Awards the song won Best Australian Single.